mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ### Results

-The [profiler report](./ProfilerReport/profiler-output/profiler-report.html) can be found under the directory ProfilerReport inside the directory project-output.
+The complete [profiler report](./ProfilerReport/profiler-output/profiler-report.html) can be found in the directory "ProfilerReport/project-output".

 <p align="center">
   <img src="./screenshots/profiler_10.JPG" />